 Diets high in whole coconut products, fresh veggies, and seafood are generally healthy.
-Diets that are high in refined grains and sugar, are not.
+Diets that are high in refined grains and sugar regardless of coconut oil addition, are not.

 This does mean that the way that we use coconut oil in the Western world sometimes is potentially unsafe.
 Some people swap it for butter in baked goods (which research says is slightly better).
 But, choosing to use refined coconut oil, white flour, and sugar to bake and hoping to reap the benefits of coconut oil is just not going to happen.
 Not really — at least not in terms of heart disease reduction.

 Overall, this highlights how important our diet is as a whole, and that no single food is individually a miracle.
-We also cannot expect to eat 90% junk good, and incorporate the latest “super food” and expect to see miraculous health changes.
+We also cannot expect to eat 90% junk food, then incorporate the latest “super food,” and expect to see miraculous health changes.
 What we eat most of the time is what matters.

 Please do note that coconut oil is an isolate of the whole coconut.
 Over-consumption of coconut oil is not ideal; consumption of the entire coconut and all its parts is better.
 As much as possible, we need to eat whole foods!